 Quantity means actual quantity of a chemical, i.e. the net weight excluding the weight of any containers or packaging.
 All quantities should be declared by weight not by volume.
 Where products contain less than 100 per cent of the chemical, the contained quantity of the chemical in the product shall be declared.

-The quantity is to be declared to three figures (reference EC-XIX/DEC.5, dated 7 April 2000):
+The quantity is to be declared to three figures (Reference EC-XIX/DEC.5, dated 7 April 2000):

-- (i) quantities with more than three figures are to be rounded to three - (ii) quantities having fewer than three figures are to be extended to three by the addition of zeros; and - (iii) zeros in front of the first non-zero digit are not counted.
+- (i) Quantities with more than three figures are to be rounded to three; - (ii) quantities having fewer than three figures are to be extended to three by the addition of zeros; and - (iii) zeros in front of the first non-zero digit are not counted.

-Please note that the rounding rules set out in EC-XIX/DEC.5 do not apply to the notification and declaration of transfers of Schedule 1 chemicals.
+The rounding rules set out in EC-XIX/DEC.5, dated 7 April 2000, do not apply to the notification and declaration of transfers of Schedule 1 chemicals.

-(b) "Facility codes"
+(b) Facility codes